Lenten Regulations for Fasting & Abstinence from meat

 Liturgical Schedule

-Please enter through Doors B, C, or D. Handicap accessible entrances are located at Doors B and D. Handicap parking is available in Lot A and by Door D. The Sanctuary is equipped with an audio induction loop for the hearing impaired.
+Please enter through Doors B, C, or D. Handicap accessible entrances are located at Doors B and D. Handicap parking is available in Lot A and near Door D. The Sanctuary is equipped with an audio induction loop for the hearing impaired.

-Ash Wednesday: March 5 at 9:00 a.m. and 7:00 p.m. (both with the distribution of ashes)
+Ash Wednesday: Feb.
+18 at 9:00 a.m. and 7:00 p.m. (both with the distribution of ashes)

 Daily Mass: Tuesday at 6:30 p.m.; Wednesday, Thursday, and Friday at 9:00 a.m.